 Mail or fax third-party verifications to agencies.
 Do criminal background checks for every family member 18 years of age and older and for every name they have had.
 Red flag files that show ANY drug activity in the past five (5) years, violent crimes in past ten (10) years, and any sexual crime ever.
 Drug related criminal activity includes the manufacturing, production, distribution of methamphetamines, possession, and sale of a control substance.
 Violent criminal activity includes all assaults with or without a deadly weapon, terrorist threats, rape, murder, sex offenders and sex offenders that are required to register with the State lifetime sex offender's registry program.
 Give information to the FSS Coordinator to determine if the applicant is eligible for admission into the program.
+Income eligibility is determined at the time of the pre-qualification.

-- STEP 7: Give files that appear to be eligible to the designated caseworker. - STEP 8: Mail orientation appointment letter to processed applicants. - STEP 9: FSS Representatives will conduct group orientation sessions and issue vouchers. - Step 10: Families will not be allowed to make changes to the family composition or report increases in income once the voucher has been issued.
-However; loss of income will be accepted.
+- STEP 7: Give files that appear to be eligible to the designated caseworker. - STEP 8: Mail orientation appointment letter to processed applicants.

+- STEP 9: FSS Representatives will conduct group orientation sessions and issue vouchers. - Step 10: Families will not be allowed to make changes to the family composition or report increases in income once the voucher has been issued.
+However; loss of income will be accepted after the voucher has been issued.